ARCTraining/data-vis/docs/02-first-plot.md

 ## Create some example data

-In the next section of this course, we will run through how to load real data in in a variety of different ways.
 For this initial example, we are going to quickly generate some example data.
 Let's assume we want to create a **scatter plot** with 50 pairs of (x, y) data.
 Let's write some code that will generate 50 random numbers between zero and one.

 ```{python}
 # Create random x and y data